oracle/weblogic-monitoring-exporter/config_coordinator/README.md

-WLS Prometheus Exporter Coordinator
+WebLogic Monitoring Exporter Coordinator
 =====

-Each instance in a WLS cluster maintains the configuration for its [Prometheus Exporter](http://github.com/oracle/wls_exporter) locally.
+Each instance in a WLS cluster maintains the configuration locally for its WebLogic Monitoring Exporter.
 The coordinator allows them to share changes to the query configurations.

 The coordinator is a simple web server, listening on port 8999, which accepts two requests:
-- a GET request returns the latest configuration update
+- A GET request returns the latest configuration update
-- a PUT request provides a new configuration update
+- A PUT request provides a new configuration update

 The following is an example configuration update:
 ```